emezeske/lein-cljsbuild/doc/CROSSOVERS.md

 ```

 This tells lein-cljsbuild to refrain from copying the `.clj` files
-into the ClojureScript directory.
+into the `:crossover-path`.
 This step can be skipped if the
 macro file is not included in any of the crossover namespaces.

 ## 3. Use Black Magic to Require Macros Specially

 In any crossover Clojure file, lein-cljsbuild will automatically erase the
-following string (if it appears):
+following string when copying the Clojure file into the `:crossover-path`:

 ```clj
 ;*CLJSBUILD-REMOVE*;
 ```

-This magic can be used to generate a `ns` statement that will work in both
+This magic can be used to generate a `ns` statement that can successfully
-Clojure and ClojureScript:
+reference a macro namespace from both Clojure and ClojureScript:

 ```clj
 (ns example.crossover.some_stuff